 St Wilfrid’s Parish church in Ribchester dates back to at least the eleventh century, but there may well have been earlier churches on the site beforehand.
 A blocked Norman doorway in the north wall is probably part of an earlier structure, and two small fragments of Saxon crosses from the ninth century found nearby at Anchor Hill, suggest there was an earlier church on this spot or close to it.

 The church is in the main part Medieval, in the Early English tradition.
 The chancel, parts of the nave and vestry date from around the 1220s.
 The distinctive narrow lancet windows of this period can be seen in the chancel.
 This part of the building also has a three seat sedilia in the wall (for the priests to sit in during services) and a rare two bowled piscina (for washing the church vessels after the mass), shaped like flower petals.
-These features date from the 1300s and are similar to those found at Whalley Church (click here to see that blog).
+These features date from the 1300s and are similar to those found at Whalley Church (click here to see our page on it).
 The octagonal font could also be from this era.

 The church had extensions built in the 1300s in the form of two chantry chapels, where priests would perform special extra masses for the souls of rich benefactors.
 The one in the north of the building is known now as the Dutton Choir.
 This has a rare medieval wall painting of St Christopher carrying Jesus, only a portion of which remains.
 There are also fragments of medieval glass in the east window.
 On the pillars between this chapel and the nave are a number of intriguing small carved faces.
 The other chantry chapel to the south is now known as the Houghton Choir and this features a wooden Medieval screen.